Did you know that the sago palm (Cycas revoluta) isn’t a true palm but a cycad, an ancient plant family related to conifers?

 Over to you

-Hopefully this has given you the information you need to treat the yellow spots that have sprung up on your sago palm.
+Hope this helps you tackle those yellow spots that have sprung up on your sago palm.
 Most solutions are affordable and take little effort other than a quick visit to your local garden centre.

 Once your sago has recovered, giving it adequate light, heat, water and nutrients should help it live a long and healthy life – free from those pesky yellow spots!